Scientific Style and Format - 8th Edition

 Journal article:

 Farley T, Galves A, Dickinson LM, Perez MJ.
-Forthcoming 2005 Jul.
 Stress, coping, and health: a comparison of Mexican immigrants, Mexican-Americans, and non-Hispanic whites.
 J Immigr Health.
+Forthcoming 2005 Jul.

 Book:

 Goldstein DS.
-Forthcoming 2006.
 Adrenaline and the inner world: an introduction to scientific integrative medicine.
 Baltimore (MD): Johns Hopkins University Press.
+Forthcoming 2006.

 Paper or poster presented at meeting